jprx/distributed_docker_system/README.md

 Docker

 # Launching Nodes
 To launch `N` servers, run `./start.sh N`.
-This will run `make` inside the src directory, and report any build errors to you.
+This will run `make` inside the src directory to build your code, and report any build errors to you.
+The `src/start_server.sh` file is automatically run at startup for all nodes, you can use this to launch your code or automate any runtime tasks.

 To attach to a running node, run `./attach N` for node index `N`.
 To exit a node, just use `control + d`.